Optimization profiles

 The resolution and color space of images must remain untouched.

-For PDF/A conforming input files, the PDF/A conformance is preserved if possible.
-For other files, the PDF version is updated to PDF 1.7 or higher.
+For PDF/A conforming input files, the profile preserves PDF/A conformance when possible.
+For other files, it updates the PDF version to PDF 1.7 or higher.

 Minimal file size optimization profile

-In most cases, the focus in PDF optimization to decrease the file size.
+In most cases, PDF optimization focuses on decreasing the file size.

-- Removing irrelevant information for printing such as thumbnails, article threads, document structure information, piece-info dictionaries, etc.
+- Removing irrelevant information for printing such as thumbnails, article threads, document structure information, and piece-info dictionaries.

-conversion profile, the output file size is further reduced by converting Embedded Type1 (PostScript) fonts to Type1C (Compact Font Format).
+The MinimalFileSize conversion profile further reduces the output file size by converting embedded Type1 (PostScript) fonts to Type1C (Compact Font Format).

-Output intents provide a means for matching the color characteristics of PDF page content with those of a target output device or production environment in which the document is printed.
-Output intents are removed with the minimal file size optimization profile.
+Output intents match the color characteristics of PDF page content to those of a target output device or production environment that prints the document.
+The minimal file size optimization profile removes output intents.

-Images above 182 DPI are downsampled and recompressed to 130 DPI.
+The profile downsamples and recompresses images above 182 DPI to 130 DPI.

 This leads to smaller output files.